ARK Alliance

 Course description

-Title: Up and running with ARK persistable identifiers
+Title: Getting started with ARK persistent identifiers

 In this 3-hour workshop we will introduce you to ARKs (Archival Resource Keys), which can serve as persistent identifiers, or stable, trusted references for information objects (eg, web addresses that don’t return 404 Page Not Found errors).
-For more than two decades, 8.2 billion ARKs have been created by over 1000 organizations — libraries, data centers, archives, museums, publishers, government agencies, and vendors.
+For more than two decades, 8.2 billion ARKs have been created by over 1400 organizations — libraries, data centers, archives, museums, publishers, government agencies, and vendors.
 We will cover:

 Instructors